ovr/framework-2/README.md

 ## Narrowspark Framework (Kernel)

 > **Note:** This repository contains the core code of the Narrowspark framework.
-If you want to build an application using Narrowspark 1, visit the main [Laravel repository](https://github.com/narrowspark/narrowspark).
+If you want to build an application using Narrowspark 1, visit the main [Narrowspark repository](https://github.com/narrowspark/narrowspark).

 ## Official Documentation